Last updated on October 17, 2023

 What Does It Mean When a Card Says the Legend Rule Doesn’t Apply?

-The answer to this is quite simple: cards that say the legend rule doesn’t apply allow you to have more than one legendary permanent with a given name in play at once.
+The answer to this is quite simple: cards that say the legend rule doesn’t apply allow you to have more than one legendary permanent with the same name in play at once.
 This effect is very rare and can be quite powerful.
 Legendary permanents are balanced with the legend rule preventing multiple copies from existing simultaneously.
 At least not without the right equipment.

 What Cards Shut Off the Legend Rule?